velitasali/notes/_posts/2020-10-12-material-development-2-1.md

 ---
 layout: post
 author: tasali
-title: Material Development - Week 2.1
+title: Material Development
 date: 2020-10-12 13:00:00 +300
 description: Do we need coursebooks?
 What is a better way of teaching language and engaging with learners?
 summary: Coursebooks can be limiting learners ability to be fully exposed to the language as they try to be inclusive of different cultures (or types of people) at the cost losing specificity to a group of people, causing them learn unauthentic language (not used in real life).
 tags: [coursebook, deductive, inductive, teaching, autonomy]
-category: ELAN453
+category: [ELAN453, Week 2-1]
 ---

 Prof. Brian Tomlinson: